gordonb3/bubbagen/README.md

 Once logged in, feel free to configure your system as you like!
 Of course, if you're intending to use the B3 as an externally visible server, you should take the usual precautions, such as changing `root`'s password, configuring the firewall, possibly [changing the `ssh` host keys](https://missingm.co/2013/07/identical-droplets-in-the-digitalocean-regenerate-your-ubuntu-ssh-host-keys-now/#how-to-generate-new-host-keys-on-an-existing-server), etc.

 ### Keeping Your Gentoo System Up-To-Date

 Please refer to the corresponding section(s) in the [older README](https://github.com/gordonb3/bubbagen/blob/master/reference/gentoo-on-b3-1.8.0-README.md) by Sakaki.

+### Upgrading from a previous version of Bubbagen

+**Warning** This will still clear your complete system and you will loose any additional packages you installed.

+* make a backup of your /etc and /var/lib directories
+* run the installer - make a note that it says it will keep /home before proceeding
+* restore /var/lib
+* restore /etc but keep the following files from the image (remove first, then copy):
+  * /etc/portage/*
+  * /etc/dovecot/*
+  * /etc/php/*
+  * /etc/postfix/master.cf
+  * /etc/profile*
+  * /etc/runlevels/*
+  * /etc/ssh/*
+  * /etc/ssl/*

 ## Feedback Welcome!